-Prerequisite: Instructor consent Co-requisite: MUSC-2141L
+Prerequisite: Instructor consent

 In this course, the student studies vocal pedagogy, and suitable solo materials.
 Emphasis is placed upon range, diction, and clarity of sound.
 Meeting times are arranged.

 Applied Music: Diction Lab for Singers III

 In this course, the student studies the phonetics and pronunciation of the International Phonetic Alphabet (IPA), as well as diction for the German language.
 Meeting times are arranged.